• Skip to primary navigation

 Best For

-• Classes/HIIT
+• Walking

-• Short Runs (1-5 miles)
+• Short Runs

 Falls Short

-• For Outdoor Workouts
+• For Flat Feet

-• For Heavy Training
+• For Tough Athletic Training

-• For Wide Feet
+• For Heavier Lifting

 As opposed to running shoes that have a fairly formulaic method for sizing, gym shoes can be a little different.
 Sizing discrepancies in gym shoes can vary for three key reasons.

 1. Different forms of training will require different types of fit.
-For example, if you’re doing explosive training, then you’ll generally want shoes that hug the feet fairly well to prevent sliding around or feeling unstable.
+For example, if you’re doing explosive training, you’ll generally want shoes that hug the feet fairly well to prevent sliding around or feeling unstable.

 2. Different foot anatomies will require different spaces in the toe box.
 For example, if you have wide feet, then you’ll typically want a little more room at the end of your toe box for both comfort and performance reasons.